How long have we been breeders?

 What does your vet check for?

-The vet checks for heart murmurs, joints, navel hernias, weight, fleas, teeth, temperature and if a male testicle have descended.
-They inject them with there first set of vaccinations as well as de-worm the puppy for the third time.
-It is a basic check up that every pupy goes through.
+The vet checks for heart murmurs, joints, navel hernias, weight, fleas, teeth (bite structure), temperature and if a male, that testicle have descended.
+They inject them with there first set of vaccinations as well as de-worm the puppy for the third or in some cases the fourth time.
+It is a basic check up that every puppy goes through.
 We also want your new puppy to meet your vet and get a once over to confirm everything that my vet has staited on the paper work.

 top